riyazchhabra/my-first-project/README.md

 # my-first-project
-this is my first project of python as a beginner
+these are my python projects as a beginner